What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 “Objectivity” - 3%

-"Objective point of view"; "Objectivity in the consideration of issues."
+"Objective point of view"; “Objectivity in considering issues.”

 "Wisdom" - 2%